- Access databases and download eContent

 2. How do I become a library cardholder?

 Simply fill out a brief form and show a valid ID at the nearest Library location.
 A sponsor or sponsor’s spouse must be present if you are under 18.
-Your Army Europe Libraries account gives you borrowing privileges at each location throughout Europe.
+Your Army Libraries account gives you borrowing privileges at each Army location around the world.
 For your convenience, you can also fill out the application online.
 Print it out, fill it in, and take it to your nearest library.
-Show a valid ID to a library staff that identifies you as an authorized user of the Army Europe Libraries system, and you will be issued an account.
+Show a valid ID to a library staff that identifies you as an authorized user of the Army Libraries system, and you will be issued an account.
 Your valid ID or CAC card serves as your library card.

 3. Is there a limit on the number of books to be checked out at a time?

-No, patrons are authorized to check out as many books and music CD's as they wish; however, we do place a limit restriction on movies (10 maximum) and video games (3 maximum).
+Patrons are authorized to check out as many books as they want; however, we do place a limit restriction on music CD's (10 maximum), movies (10 maximum) and video games (5 maximum).

 4. Can I check out books, movies, and CD’s together?